rizzini/my_personal_bash_scripts/README.md

 - Added the interface variable at the beginning of the script (20/05/2025)
 - The new unit conversion logic follow the same logic used by the taskbar_disk_monitor.sh script, which uses `case` (20/05/2025)

 ---

-### `taskbar_cpu_usage.sh`

-**Description:**
-Displays the current CPU usage percentage over a period of one second, designed for minimal resource usage.
-- The script reads `/proc/stat` directly to calculate CPU usage, ensuring low overhead.
-- Output is formatted for easy parsing by widgets or other scripts.
-- Uses Awesome Font for visual enhancement, but works without it.
-- If CPU usage exceeds 90%, the output is colored red to alert the user to high load.

-**Output:**
-- Shows the current CPU usage percentage (e.g., `23%`).
-- Output is colored red if usage exceeds 90% to indicate high CPU load.
-- Designed to be updated every second for real-time monitoring.

-**Changelog:**
-*No changes recorded yet.*

----